Frequently Asked Questions

 - Reviewing the candidate webpage for a Facebook link,

-- Using Facebook search bar for the candidate name,
+- Using the Facebook search bar for the candidate name,

 - Entering candidate name in quotations, electoral division in quotations, and the word Facebook into the Google search engine.